renuy/docs-cluster-essentials/deploy.md

 - Azure Kubernetes Service
 - Amazon Elastic Kubernetes Service
 - Google Kubernetes Engine
+- Red Hat OpenShift v4.10 running on vSphere and baremetal clusters
 - Minikube
 - Kind

 ### <a id='supported-platforms'></a> Supported Platforms

-The Cluster Essentials install script can only be run on MacOS and Linux.
+The Cluster Essentials install script can only be run on MacOS, Windows and Linux.

 ## <a id='install'></a> Install